GreatCowBASIC/Help/output/md/acknowledgements.md

 Chuck Hellebuyck - His documentation for the GLCD and other pieces, see
 <http://www.elproducts.com>.

-Frank Steinberg - GCB@SYN IDE for GCBASIC.
+Frank Steinberg - GCode IDE for GCBASIC.

 Alexy T. - SynWrite IDE used for GCB IDE, see
 <http://www.uvviewsoft.com/synwrite>